Spark jobs

 - Processes of the YARN Application Master and Spark job drivers must be located on hosts without automatic scaling (i.e., not to be automatically decommissioned).

-To configure repeated executions of operations, you need to set the spark:spark.task.maxFailures
+To configure repeated operations, you need to set up the spark:spark.task.maxFailures

-Forced termination of YARN Application Master processes and Spark job driver processes results in immediate abnormal termination of the entire job, so you should locate these processes on hosts without automatic scaling.
+Forced termination of YARN Application Master processes and Spark job driver processes results in immediate abnormal termination of the entire job, so you should locate these processes on hosts not controlled by the autoscaling mechanism.
 HDFS nodes (a subcluster of nodes with the Data Node role) or an additional subcluster of compute nodes (with the Compute Node role) with disabled automatic scaling can serve as such nodes.

 YARN settings for automatic scaling